boecker-lab/docs.sirius.github.io/docs/_pages/installation.md

 ## Mac OSX
 Built and tested on macOS Catalina 10.15 x64
 ##### pkg installer (preferred)
-Execute the installer, trust the unknown source and follow the instructions.
+Execute the installer, trust the unknown source (if blocked by Gatekeeper).
+The option to confirm the execution of an installer from an unknown source might be "hidden" under `"System Settings" -> "Security & Privacy"`.
+**This should not occur with the signed installer**

+Follow the instructions of the installer.
 You will have the option to choose an installation disk and need to accept the SIRIUS license agreement.
-The option to confirm the execution an installer form an unknown might be "hidden" under `"System Settings" -> "Security & Privacy"`.

 ##### Zip package
 Extract the archive to an arbitrary directory where you have write